Disable Pride logo

 Why do you want to disable it?

 Why would I want it?
-I have no desire for these virtue signalling logos, nor do I care to have it in my software.
+I have no desire for these logos, nor do I care to have it in my software.
 Why include it?
 And why is it not on your frontpage if you are so adamant about it.

 1 Like